-- If physically attacked, attract attention by yelling loudly or using a whistle. - If using self-defense tactics or equipment such as pepper spray, run away as soon as the attacker is disabled This suggestion would be for an off-campus application as pepper spray is not permitted on campus by Oregon Tech policy (OIT-50-010).This policy further defines weapons by Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or any similar deleterious agent. - Decide what to do in various situations before they occur.
-Try role-playing with a friend. - If confronted by someone who only wants property, give it to them. - Try to get an accurate description of the assailant.
-If a vehicle is involved, get the license number and call 911.
+- If physically attacked, attract attention by yelling loudly or using a whistle. - If using self-defense tactics or equipment such as pepper spray, run away as soon as the attacker is disabled This suggestion would be for an off-campus application as pepper spray is not permitted on campus by Oregon Tech policy (OIT-50-010).
+This policy further defines weapons by Oregon Revised Statue (ORS) 166.360 which includes mace, tear gas and pepper mace or any similar deleterious agent. - Decide what to do in various situations before they occur.
+Try role-playing with a friend.

+- If confronted by someone who only wants property, give it to them.
+Your valuables are not worth your life. - Try to get an accurate description of the assailant.
+If a vehicle is involved, get the license number and call Campus Safety @ 541.885.0911.